-- The soy checkoff has played a leading role in establishing Take Action, an industry-wide partnership to help farmers manage herbicide resistance.
+- The checkoff has played a leading role in establishing the Take Action program, an industry-wide partnership helping farmers manage pesticide resistance.

 - The Take Action industry partnership includes more than 25 universities from major row-crop states around the country, eight major herbicide providers, six farmer-led commodity organizations and one industry organization.

-- The Take Action effort encourages farmers to adopt weed-management practices that lessen the impact of resistant weeds and preserve current and future herbicide technology.
+- The Take Action effort encourages farmers to adopt weed-management practices that lessen the impact of herbicide-resistant weeds and protect current and future herbicide technology.

-- It is important for soybean farmers to better understand weeds on their farm to better manage and prevent the development of herbicide resistance.
-Knowing when weeds grow and pollinate and how to control them before they go to seed will help give crops the upper hand.
+- For farmers to manage and prevent herbicide resistance on their operations, they must first understand the weeds on their farm.
+Knowing when weeds grow and pollinate and how to control them before they go to seed helps farmers give crops the upper hand.

 - Soybean farmers can manage for herbicide-resistant weeds in both no-till and conventional tillage systems through the use of crop rotation, cover crops, tillage and appropriate herbicide applications.